LiquidRazor/ListDisplay/docs/api/list-display.fieldschema.cellstyle.md

 ## FieldSchema.cellStyle property

-Dynamic style for the cell (e.g. based on status).
+Dynamic style function for the cell, allowing conditional styling based on row data and value.

 **Signature:**